A (brief) History of Creativity at UEA

 In 2020, collaborating with the Archive and Norfolk Record Office, CreativeUEA’s Professor Steve Waters co-created a series of narrated short films that explore the region’s unique natural habitats, bringing together creative writing and heritage, film and natural history.

 Sainsbury Centre for Visual Arts opens

-Sir Robert and Lady Sainsbury donate their collection of world art to the University of East Anglia in 1973 and the Sainsbury Centre opens its doors to visitors in 1978.
+Sir Robert and Lady Sainsbury donate their collection of art to the University of East Anglia in 1973 and the Sainsbury Centre opens its doors to visitors in 1978.
 Designed by world famous architect Norman Foster, best known for The Gherkin and Wembley Stadium, it was his first major public building and has become a cultural icon in its own right.

-The Sainsbury Centre of Visual Arts houses the UEA’s School of Art History and World Art Studies and the Sainsbury Research Unit for the Arts of Oceania, Africa and the Americas, with close links to the Sainsbury Institute for the Study of Japanese Arts and Cultures.
+The Sainsbury Centre houses the UEA’s School of Art History and World Art Studies and the Sainsbury Research Unit for the Arts of Oceania, Africa and the Americas, with close links to the Sainsbury Institute for the Study of Japanese Arts and Cultures.
 Over the decades, research activity has grown around the collections and the Centre has established a national reputation as a centre for learning, dedicated equally to engaging the University’s population and a wider public of all ages.

 British Centre for Literary Translation founded